-(1) Civil Military Operations.
+· Civil-Military Operations.
 CMO are a variety of activities supporting military operations that embrace the relationship between military forces, civilian authorities, and the population.
 CMO also focus on the development of favorable emotions, attitudes, or behavior in neutral, friendly, or hostile groups.
-CMO are often linked not only to support a counterinsurgency program, but effect all FID programs.
-CMO may be used in a preventive manner to address root causes of instability, in a reconstructive manner after conflict; or may be used to support disaster relief, civil defense, CD, and antiterrorist activities.
-CMO involve PSYOP, and CA, humanitarian assistance (HA), military civic action (MCA), and HCA.
+CMO are often linked not only to support a counterinsurgency program, but to affect all FID programs.
+CMO may be used in a preventive manner in order to address root causes of instability in a reconstructive manner after conflict, or they may be used to support disaster relief, civil defense, CD, and antiterrorist activities.
+CMO involve PSYOP, civil affairs (CA), HA, military civic action (MCA), and HCA.

-(a) Civil Affairs.
-CA serves as a critical link between US forces providing support in an HN and the HN's government, military force, and civilian population.
+•• Civil Affairs.
+CA serves as a critical link between US forces providing support in a HN and a HN government, military force, and civilian population.
 In FID, CA facilitates the integration of US military support into the overall IDAD programs of the supported nation.
-(See Joint Pub 3-57.)
+(See Joint Pub 3-57, "Doctrine for Joint Civil Affairs.") •• Psychological Operations.

-(b) Psychological Operations.
 PSYOP activities ensure clear communication of US intentions and goals and take the offensive against deception initiated by adversaries.
 PSYOP programs ensure that adversaries do not misrepresent US efforts and that, through lack of information, US forces themselves do not cause the local populace to misinterpret their actions.
-(See Joint Pub 3-53.)
+(See Joint Pub 3-53, "Doctrine for Joint Psychological Operations.")

-(c) Humanitarian Assistance.
-HA operations are conducted by US military forces to alleviate the urgent nonmilitary needs of the HN populace until the appropriate civilian agencies are able to accept this responsibility.
+•• Humanitarian Assistance.
+HA operations are conducted by US military forces in order to alleviate the urgent nonmilitary needs of the HN populace until the appropriate civilian agencies are able to accept this responsibility.
 HA programs are often an integral part of an overall FID program.

-(d) Humanitarian and Civic Assistance.
+•• Humanitarian and Civic Assistance.
 HCA activities are designed to provide assistance to the HN populace in conjunction with US military operations.
-HCA are integrated into the overall FID program to enhance the stability of the combatant commander's AOR as well as to improve the readiness of US forces deployed in the theater.
+HCA are integrated into the overall FID program in order to enhance the stability of the geographic combatant commander's area of responsibility (AOR) as well as to improve the readiness of US forces deployed in the theater.